sj114/sdc-p5/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

 The prediction of the extracted features into labels (`vehicles` or `non-vehicles`) is done using `svc.predict()`.
 To reduce false positives, higher weightage is given to those windows whose distance from the deciding hyper-plane is highest, i.e., `svc.decision_function() > threshold`.
-The threshold is chosen as 0.6 empirically.
+The threshold is chosen as 0.6 empirically. (line 110 of `pipeline.py`)

 In order to further reduce false positives and consolidate overlapping detections, a heatmap was implemented that accrues a weight of 1 at the pixel position for every detection.
-This is then thresholded at the value of 1.5 for static images and 4 for a video stream over 8 successive frames.
+This is then averaged over 10 successive frames and thresholded at the value of 1.5.
 Contiguous blobs in the heatmap are identified using `scipy.ndimage.measurements.label()`.
-The resulting points are then used to plot the bounding boxes.
+The resulting points are then used to plot the bounding boxes. (lines 389-403 of `pipeline.py`)

 Here are some examples of heatmaps on the provided test images and corresponding labels and output images: